South Vietnam Air Force: 1970

-The RVNAF faced high costs and long delays in obtaining from schools overseas navigators for the reconnaissance, gunship or transport versions of the C–119G and C–47.
+The VNAF faced high costs and long delays in obtaining from schools overseas navigators for the reconnaissance, gunship or transport versions of the C–119G and C–47.
 To avoid reliance on courses taught in English in the United States, the USAF advisory group helped establish at Tan Son Nhut AB a school in which American-trained South Vietnamese instructors taught the basic elements of navigation.
 The first of seven scheduled classes began in June 1970.
-In August 55 RVNAF airmen started transition training at Tan Son Nhut AB from the CH–34 helicopter to the CH–47.
+In August 55 VNAF airmen started transition training at Tan Son Nhut AB from the CH–34 helicopter to the CH–47.
 Maintenance men as well as flight crews received instruction from members of US Army helicopter units at Phu Loi Base Camp north of Saigon.
-This training program produced the RVNAF's first CH–47 squadron, which was formally activated on 30 September 1970.
+This training program produced the VNAF's first CH–47 squadron, which was formally activated on 30 September 1970.
 Preparations had already begun to create a second CH-47 squadron.
-Tan Son Nhut AB was also the focal point for training on the AC-119G Shadow gunship, as 50 RVNAF pilots, half of them experienced in the C–119G transport and the others fresh from flight training in the US, joined recent graduates of navigator school in forming the nucleus of the AC–119G crews.
+Tan Son Nhut AB was also the focal point for training on the AC-119G Shadow gunship, as 50 VNAF pilots, half of them experienced in the C–119G transport and the others fresh from flight training in the US, joined recent graduates of navigator school in forming the nucleus of the AC–119G crews.
 Flight mechanics and searchlight operators would learn their specialties in the US before teaming up with the pilots, copilots, and navigators already training at Tan Son Nhut AB.
 Once brought together, each crew received a final indoctrination, then reported to the USAF's 14th Special Operations Wing for the last phase of gunship training, five routine combat missions.

-The need to acquire some fluency in English before starting certain training courses remained an obstacle to many potential RVNAF aviators or technicians.
+The need to acquire some fluency in English before starting certain training courses remained an obstacle to many potential VNAF aviators or technicians.
 Indeed, the USAF advisors came to conclude that it had been a mistake to make proficiency in English the key to advanced training.
 In retrospect it would appear wiser to have trained US instructors to speak Vietnamese at the outset.
-During early 1970, 55 percent of the RVNAF airmen selected to learn English for further training in the US were failing the language course, almost three times the anticipated failure rate.
+During early 1970, 55 percent of the VNAF airmen selected to learn English for further training in the US were failing the language course, almost three times the anticipated failure rate.